shikhashikz/shikhashikz.github.io/_posts/2021-07-09-Talk-Dailyblogpost.md

 image: assets/images/0907.jpg

 ---
 >Do you feel better and relaxed after talking?
 Why?
 Did you ever give it a thought?
 And why do you need to vent out "externally" to relieve yourself of all the negative thoughts.
-Do yout hink you "just passed on" your feelings to another, rather dumped it on them.
+Do you think you "just passed on" your feelings to another, rather dumped it on them.
 >

 Talk, Talk, Talk